music-is/music-is/README.md

 # music-is
-A place to store stuff and such
+a place to store stuff. not necessarily all related to the topic.